gdlc/STAT_COMP/power.md

 Consider testing a hypothesis (e.g, in a linear model `y=mu+b*x+e`, H0: b=0 Vs Ha: b!=0).

 This hypothesis may or may not hold  (rows in the table below), and our decision may be to reject it or not to reject it (columns).
-The table below classifies each of the four possible cases:
+The table below classifies each of the four possible cases we can encounter regarding the state of nature and our decision:

 |           | Do not reject H0  | Reject H0          |